Last Updated on July 4, 2026 by Daniel Globe

 Conclusion

 So, you think a campfire’s just a cozy friend?
 Think again!
-Keep it at least 15 feet away from your tent—unless you enjoy the thrill of spontaneous combustion.
-Remember, fire’s not just for roasting marshmallows; it’s a wild beast that loves to roam.
-So, be smart, follow the rules, and educate your fellow campers.
+Keep it 15 to 25 feet away from your tent — unless you enjoy the thrill of spontaneous combustion.
+Fire’s not just for roasting marshmallows; it’s a wild beast that loves to roam.
+Be smart, follow the rules, check conditions before you light up, and educate your fellow campers.
 After all, no one wants to share a tent with a flaming inferno, right?
 Let’s keep the camping experience fun and fire-free!